Introduction

 Part 2: Writing MicroStation Text Nodes - Practical Example

 The following example is more complex but is more realistic.
 It involves a source dataset of tree types.
-Each tree is listed under a postal address, and there can be multiple trees for each address.
+Each tree is listed under a specific postal address, and multiple trees may be associated with each address.

 The idea is to create a text node for each address that lists all of the trees.